MacLemon/mlbackup/README.txt

 NOTE: Growl notifications are currently NOT available until a later date in the development cycle.
 If you have growl and growlnotify installed, mlbackup will try to make use of it.
 For more info on growl see http://growl.info/

-OSXutils:
-If you have osxutils installed via fink, mlbackup will try to make use of them.
-For more info on osxutils see http://sourceforge.net/projects/osxutils/

 fink project:
 See http://fink.sf.net/ for info on fink.
 You can use `fink install osxutils` to install osxutils if you have fink.

 Known Issues: